 Support structures shall be classified according to their collapse mode.
-The declared collapse mode shall be determined by the support structure behaviour in the high speed test (see 8.3.2).
-The following letters identify the collapse modes from which the performance of the support structure shall be declared:
+The declared collapse mode be determined by the support structure behaviour in the high speed test (see 8.3.2).
+The following be determined by the support structure behaviour in the high speed test (see 8.3.2).
+The identify the collapse modes from which the performance of the support structure shally - SE, Separation mode;

-- SE, Separation mode; - NS, No Separation collapse mode.
+NS, No Separation collapse mode.

 A.6 Evaluation of the direction class